© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wayside cross in Holy Trinity churchyard, Tresillian is a scheduled monument protected by Historic England under reference 1015073.
 View the official record →

-Wayside cross in Holy Trinity churchyard, Tresillian is a medieval stone cross of probable fourteenth-century date.
+Wayside cross in Holy Trinity churchyard, Tresillian is a medieval stone cross of uncertain date, likely erected between the thirteenth and fifteenth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015073.

 Wayside cross in Holy Trinity churchyard, Tresillian is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015073.